 USS LSM / LSMR Association

-LSM-2 67k LSM-2 at Hickam Field Wharf, Pearl Harbor, T.H., about to load 120 Navy personnel for return to Long Beach, CA., for discharge, 21 September 1945.
+LSM-2 67k USS LSM-2 at Hickam Field Wharf, Pearl Harbor, T.H., about to load 120 Navy personnel for return to Long Beach, CA., for discharge, 21 September 1945.
 Raymond A. Biswanger, Jr., Ph.D., LT.
 USN Ret.
 USS LSM-9

-LSM-2 127k LSM-2 and unidentified lead ship followed by LSM-9, homeward bound from Hawaii, 21 September 1945.
+LSM-2 127k USS LSM-2 and unidentified lead ship followed by USS LSM-9, homeward bound from Hawaii, 21 September 1945.
 Note, This was the first time these ships were allowed to use their running lights and the white, red and green colors added to the festive atmosphere.
 Photo taken from LSM-9 Raymond A. Biswanger, Jr., Ph.D., LT.
 USN Ret.
 USS LSM-9

-LSM-2 43k ex LSM-2 in service as the barge Big Moose, on the port bow of the tow entering the lower - basin of McNary Dam on the Columbia River, May 1972 Photo by Ron Gray/Captain
+LSM-2 43k Big Moose, on the port bow of the tow entering the lower - basin of McNary Dam on the Columbia River, May 1972 Photo by Ron Gray/Captain

-LSM-2 43k ex LSM-2 in service as a SPUD-BARGE (tie-off barge) on the Columbia River, owned by Tidewater Barge Lines, Vancouver, WA., March 2003 Photo by Ron Gray/Captain
+LSM-2 43k Ex-LSM-2 in service as a SPUD-BARGE (tie-off barge) on the Columbia River, owned by Tidewater Barge Lines, Vancouver, WA., March 2003 Photo by Ron Gray/Captain

-LSM-2 35k ex LSM-2 in service as a SPUD-BARGE (tie-off barge) on the Columbia River, owned by Tidewater Barge Lines, Vancouver, WA..
+LSM-2 35k Ex-LSM-2 in service as a SPUD-BARGE (tie-off barge) on the Columbia River, owned by Tidewater Barge Lines, Vancouver, WA..
 Note that her original US Navy hull number is still visible on her bow, March 2003 Photo by Ron Gray/Captain

-The DANFS history extract for LSM-2 is from LSM-LSMR Amphibious Forces, Vol. II.
+The history extract for LSM-2 is from LSM-LSMR Amphibious Forces, Vol. II.
 Paducah, Kentucky: Turner Publishing Company, © 1997.
-(ISBN 1-56311-389-9) .
+(ISBN 1-56311-389-9)

 Crew Contact And Reunion Information